Posts Tagged ‘community’

 The Forest school is just one feature the group have introduced since they became involved with the park – You can read about that in their chapter here:

 But essentially, Emma tells us, It’s all about forging partnerships with volunteers, local schools and the local community.
-Today the forest school, year 9 field volunteers have helped create a path around the area using wood chippings from the railway that runs alog side the site, Contractors we’re there over the weekend cutting back the trees fro over the tracks, “Can you chuck that over here” Emma asked them, so they did and now i’s been put to good use.
+Today in the forest school, Year 9 field volunteers have helped create a path around the area using wood chippings from the railway that runs alongside the site, Contractors were there over the weekend cutting back and chipping the trees from over the tracks, “Can you chuck that over here?”
+Emma asked them, so they did and now it’s been put to good use.

 Cotteridge Park